 Managing your time well is really important.
 You should make a plan for each day think about what you need to do and make sure you get enough rest.
 If you are disciplined you can do a job with your work and your studies and that is a great feeling.
 Time management is the key to being successful, with work and study.

 If you are planning your journey and you still do not have an Ausbildung contract do not worry.
-You can look at the opportunities by going to our Open Ausbildung Positions Page.
-On this page you will find the Ausbildung programs.
+You can look at the opportunities by going to Ausbildung in Germany.
+On this page you will find the awailable Ausbildung programs.
 You can find an Ausbildung program that’s right for you.
 This page helps you choose the right program and apply directly to secure your contract, making your start in Germany much easier.

 Life in Germany can be tough, at first because of the language barrier finding a job and getting used to the culture.
 If you plan things well and give it time students usually settle in pretty quickly.
 It takes a months but then life starts to feel more secure and enjoyable.